OpenBB-finance/OpenBB/website/content/platform/development/architecture_overview.md

 - Uvicorn as the ASGI server.
 - Pandas for data manipulation and analysis.
 - Pydantic for data validation and serialization using Python type annotations.
-- Requests for making HTTP requests.
+- Requests/AIOHTTP for making HTTP requests.
 - Websockets for handling WebSocket connections.

 These dependencies are specified in the `pyproject.toml` files.